Montebello/19th Avenue station

-19th Avenue/Montebello is a station on the Metro light rail line in Phoenix, Arizona, United States.
+Montebello/19th Avenue station, also known as Christown, is a station on the B Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
 A large park and ride lot is located on the east side of 19th Avenue.
 The station is immediately south of Bethany Home Road.
-The station was the northern terminus of the Valley Metro Rail until the Northwest Extension opened in 2016.
+The station was the northern terminus of the Valley Metro Rail until the Northwest Extension I opened in 2016.